This page contains the firmware update files for MultiSensor 7 and forms part of the larger MultiSensor 7 user guide.

 - When re-powered, all values and sensor statuses are updated

-- Resolves freeze issue on motion sensor
+- Resolves freeze issue on motion sensor on the rare occurrence that it happens.

 - Accounts for temperature increase on USB power to ensure accuracy when plugged in on USB power.